Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/application_lifecycle.md

 }
 ```

 To terminate the application, `OnKeyEvent()` handler is implemented.
 When the back key is pressed, the `Exit()` method is called to terminate the application.
-To minimize the application, the `Home` button should be pressed which is handled by the Tizen operating system.
+To minimize the application, the `Home` button should be pressed, which is handled by the Tizen operating system.
 Then, the `OnPause()` method is called:

 ```csharp
 public void OnKeyEvent(object sender, Window.KeyEventArgs e)